G-Node/nixpy/docs/source/faq.rst

 -------------------------------------------------------------------------------

-Arises when the provided file path is invalid and you try to open it with the nix::FileMode::ReadOnly mode.
-Solution: provide the path to an existing file to be opened in ``nix::ReadOnly`` mode or use the ``nix::FileMode::ReadWrite`` or ``nix::FileMode::Overwrite`` flag to create a new one.
+Arises when the provided file path is invalid and you try to open it with the nixio.FileMode.ReadOnly mode.
+Solution: provide the path to an existing file to be opened in ``nixio.FileMode.ReadOnly`` mode or use the ``nixio.FileMode.ReadWrite`` or ``nixio.FileMode.Overwrite`` flag to create a new one.

 Q: Is it ok to use non-SI units?